When is Santacon?

 The meeting point(s) and time to meet is revealed on this website (and Facebook) twenty-four hours before Santacon starts.
 Yes, it will be in London.
 Somewhere in zones 1 & 2.

-Whereabouts in London do we go, and will tube tickets be needed?
+Whereabouts in London do we go, and will Oyster Card credit/tube tickets be needed?

 Santacon always takes place in central London.
-If tube tickets are needed, this will be stated clearly when the start points are announced.
+If Oyster Card credit/tube tickets are needed, this will be stated clearly when the start points are announced.

 How long does Santacon last?

-It starts in the late morning several different places, and ends in the early hours at one place: the Finale Party!
+It starts late-morning in four different places, and ends in the early hours at one place: the Finale Party!
 Of course, Santa doesn’t have to go for the whole day.
 The Finale Party starts at 7pm so that out-of-town Santas can still have a wiggle like a bowlful of jelly before they have to get the train home.

 Do you have a guide to the day?

 Yep, read it and download it here.

 There are actually four routes that all start at different places and converge in the afternoon.
 The starting points are revealed a day in advance and Santa herders lead Santas along the routes on the day.
 Twitter feeds are kept up-to-date with where Santas are headed next, so lost and late Santas can meet them.